HPV and cancer

 Taking up your cervical screening invitations is a great way of reducing the risk of cervical cancer.
 Screening aims to pick up early cell changes that are caused by HPV, and remove these cells before they have a chance to become cancerous.

-In England, the NHS are trialling using an HPV test as the main form of cervical screening, known as HPV primary screening.
+In England, the NHS has been trialling using an HPV test as the main form of cervical screening, known as HPV primary screening.
 It doesn’t make any difference to what happens when you attend a cervical screening appointment.
 But your sample is examined in a different way in the lab –first of all it is tested for the HPV virus, and only if this test is positive will it be examined for cell changes that could be cancer.
-If the trials are successful, this type of testing will be rolled out across the country.
+In 2016 the National Screening Committee recommended that this type of testing should be rolled out across the country.
+Each of the four UK Nations is now deciding on when and how they will do this.
 HPV primary screening saves even more lives than the current test, so we hope that it will be rolled out as soon as possible.

-HPV testing is already included in the cervical screening programme in England, Scotland and Northern Ireland for women who have borderline or mild changes in their first test.
-This is known as ‘HPV triage’ .
-If women are found to have a high-risk HPV infection, they will be referred for further examinations.
+HPV testing is already being used in the cervical screening programme in England, Scotland and Northern Ireland for women who have borderline or mild changes in their first test.
+This is known as ‘HPV triage’.
+If women are found to have a high-risk HPV infection, they will be invited for more tests.
 If they don’t have an infection, they will continue to be screened normally.
-This should mean fewer women need to have further investigations or treatment when they wouldn’t have needed them.
+This should mean fewer women need to have further tests or treatment when they wouldn’t have needed them.

-HPV can cause cancers in other genital areas, like the vagina, vulva, penis and anus, as well as some types of cancer in the mouth and throat.
+HPV can cause cancers in other genital areas, like the vagina, vulva, penis, and anus, as well as some types of cancer of the mouth and throat.
 As with cervical HPV infections, using a condom can reduce the risk of spreading HPV.

 Vaginal, vulval, penile and anal cancers are less common than cervical cancer.
 Men who have sex with men may be at increased risk of anal cancer.